Email Templates¶

 - Templates¶

 Templates are a means for a church to brand its emails by including items such as your church’s name, address, phone number, website URL, and a logo.
-We also encourage you to always include the {unsubscribe} link in the templates themselves, so each emailer does not have to remember to include it.
+We encourage you to always include the {unsubscribe} link in the templates themselves, so each emailer does not have to remember to include it.
 You may also want to include the {track} and {tracklinks} codes directly in the templates.

 Each ministry or special event can have it own template, especially if each has its own logo.